SDFIdk/dhm-hydro-adjust/README.md

 python -m hydroadjust.prepare_horseshoe_lines ORIGINAL_DTM.vrt HORSESHOE_OBJECTS.sqlite HORSESHOE_LINES_TO_BURN.sqlite
 ```

-The profile sampling density can be controlled with the optional
+The horseshoe profile sampling density can be controlled with the optional
 `--max-sample-dist` argument; for example, using `--max-sample-dist 0.1` will
 require the horseshoe profiles to be sampled at least every 0.1 meters.
 In
 order to avoid gaps in the resulting raster, it is recommended that the value